How To Enable TPM 2.0 In BIOS for Windows 11

 • If you are an AMD user then first follow up to step 2 (two).

-• Then go to “Advanced\AMD fTPM configuration” page and switch “TPM Device Selection” option to “Firmware TPM“.
+• Then go to the “Advanced\AMD fTPM configuration” page and switch the “TPM Device Selection” option to “Firmware TPM“.

 Enable TPM on ASRock motherboards